 Artist Statement

-Brenda Baker is a Wisconsin native who learned to knit, sew, build, write, paint, draw and appreciate the natural world from her family and a host of fabulous teachers along the way.
-Her work resonates from those early roots and is grounded in place, family and craft.
+Brenda Baker is a Wisconsin native who learned to knit, sew, build, write, paint, draw, and appreciate the natural world from her family and fabulous teachers.
+Her work resonates from those early roots and is grounded in place, family, and craft.

-Baker’s paintings, sculpture, drawings and installations have been shown around the globe.
-She has an MFA in painting from UW-Madison, and a BA in studio art from DePauw University.
-Baker also studied at the Austro-American Institute in Vienna, Austria and the Karl Marx University of Economics in Budapest, Hungary.
-She is the recipient of numerous awards including an NEA grant, an Arts Midwest Fellowship, a Noyce Fellowship, a Badger Bioneer and Sustainability Visionary of the Year Awards, along with numerous local Madison Arts Commission and Dane Arts grants.
-Along with artist Bird Ross, Baker co-founded the Forward Art Prize and the Women Artists Forward Fund, now the third largest prize for women artists in the country.
+Baker’s paintings, sculptures, drawings, and installations have been shown around the globe.
+She has an MFA in painting from UW-Madison and a BA in studio art from DePauw University.
+She studied at the Austro-American Institute in Vienna, Austria, and Karl Marx University of Economics in Budapest, Hungary.
+Her numerous awards include an NEA grant, an Arts Midwest Fellowship, a Noyce Fellowship, a Badger Bioneer and Sustainability Visionary of the Year Awards, and countless local Madison Arts Commission and Dane Arts grants.
+Along with artist Bird Ross, Baker co-founded the Forward Art Prize and the Women Artists Forward Fund in 2017, now the country’s third-largest prize for women artists.